deepakkumar-platform/dth99/README.md

 ## About me

 I am a platform and DevOps engineer with hands on experience designing, automating, and operating production cloud systems.
 I work across infrastructure as code, container platforms, CI CD pipelines, cloud networking, and observability.
-My writing and repositories focus on real world patterns and runbook ready solutions, not theoretical checklists.
+My repos and posts focus on real world patterns and runbook ready solutions, not theory.

 **Core topics**
-- Cloud infrastructure and architecture (Azure, AWS)
+- Cloud infrastructure and architecture Azure and AWS
-- Infrastructure as code (Terraform, Bicep)
+- Infrastructure as code Terraform and Bicep
-- Containers and orchestration (Docker, Kubernetes, AKS)
+- Containers and orchestration Docker and Kubernetes AKS
-- CI CD and automation (GitHub Actions, Azure DevOps)
+- CI CD and automation GitHub Actions and Azure DevOps
-- Networking and security (VNet, private endpoints, load balancers, Entra ID)
+- Networking and security VNet private endpoints load balancers Entra ID
-- Observability and incident tooling (Azure Monitor, Log Analytics, Prometheus, Grafana)
+- Observability Azure Monitor Log Analytics Prometheus Grafana

 ---